AzFoxxo/Viso-Fox/isa.md

 ## Overview

 Viso-Fox is a hypothetical ISA designed to be simple.
 It uses 64 bit addressing only using little-endian format.
-IO uses data ports and are polled
+IO uses data ports and are polled.Instructions range from 64 to 256 bits wide based on the number of operands.
+This document describes the architecture, instruction set, and other details of the Viso-Fox ISA.

-## IO
+## I/O

 In total, there are 16 data ports from `0x00` to `0x0F` and each port is 64 bits wide.
 Each port is both readable and writeable using the `IN` and `OUT` respectively.
 They are not stored in memory but are directly accessible via the CPU.